 Anadarko Petroleum Corp. has reduced its natural gas-operated rig count in the Marcellus Shale and in the Greater Natural Buttes of Utah to put more mechanical muscle into the oily Wattenberg field of Colorado, which is delivering the highest rates of return (ROR) in the U.S. onshore portfolio, said CEO Al Walker.

-The Wattenberg horizontal (HZ) drilling program's ROR exceeds 100% at today's commodity prices, Walker told analysts during a quarterly earnings conference call last week.
+The Wattenberg horizontal (HZ) drilling program’s ROR exceeds 100% at today’s commodity prices, Walker told analysts during a quarterly earnings conference call on Tuesday.

 “In the Wattenberg HZ program, the company is currently producing more than 28,000 gross boe/d from about 75 wells with about 75% of the wells producing from the Niobrara formation and the other 25% producing from the Codell formation.